qaalabs/DE5M4/docs/d-cloud/guidelines.md

 ### Wrap-Up and Connection to Day 3 (10 minutes)

 **Closing Discussion:**

 - Summarize key architecture design principles covered
 - Connect today's cloud architecture designs to tomorrow's database and Python topics
 - Highlight how the architecture planning documents created today will inform data modeling decisions on Day 3
 - Preview how all these elements will come together in the final project on Day 4

 **Reflection Question:**

-"What was the most valuable insight you gained about planning cloud architectures for data products, and how might you apply this to your workplace projects?"
+What was the most valuable insight you gained about planning cloud architectures for data products, and how might you apply this to your workplace projects?

 ## Implementation Notes: